fotism23/kissdb-myy601/README.md

 Author: Adam Ierymenko / ZeroTier Networks LLC

-v2.0 (Changes made by F. Mitropoulos and G. Kafadaris) *Multithreading capabilities for server.
+v2.0 (Changes made by F. Mitropoulos)
+*Multithreading capabilities for server.
 1 thread which accepts a connection, receives requests from clients and serves only PUT requests serially.